kostya-kononenko/AIRPORT_SERVICE_API/README.md

 ## Airport
 - User with admin permission can create/update/retrieve/delete airport.
-- User who is authenticated can retrieve airport.
+- User who is authenticated can retrieve the airport.

 ## Route
-- User with admin permission can create/update/retrieve/delete route.
+- User with admin permission can create/update/retrieve/delete routes.
-- User who is authenticated can retrieve route.
+- User who is authenticated can retrieve the route.

 ## Crew
 - User with admin permission can create/update/retrieve/delete crew.
 - User who is authenticated can retrieve crew.

 ## Airplane
-- User with admin permission can create/update/retrieve/delete airplane.
+- User with admin permission can create/update/retrieve/delete airplanes.
-- User who is authenticated can retrieve airplane.
+- User who is authenticated can retrieve the airplane.
-- User who is authenticated can add star (1-5) to airplane.
+- User who is authenticated can add a star (1-5) to the airplane.

 ## Airplane type
 - User with admin permission can create/update/retrieve/delete airplane type.
-- User who is authenticated can retrieve airplane type.
+- The user who is authenticated can retrieve airplane type.

 ## Flight
 - User with admin permission can create/update/retrieve/delete flight.
-- User who is authenticated can retrieve flight.
+- A user who is authenticated can retrieve a flight.

 ## Order and tickets
-- User who is authenticated can can create/update/retrieve/delete order including few tickets.
+- User who is authenticated can create/update/retrieve/delete order including a few tickets.

 ## Payment system:
-- Users can pay for order (functionality with Stripe).
+- Users can pay for orders (functionality with Stripe).

 ## Filtering system
-- User who is authenticated can filtering next endpoint:
+- The user who is authenticated can filter the next endpoint:
     - Airport (by name, country, city);
     - Route (by source, destination, distance);
     - Crew (by crew position);